 - 1 cup water, heated to 110 degrees (very warm, almost too hot for comfort)

-- 1 tablespoon sugar
+- 1 tablespoon honey or sugar

-- 1 tablespoon olive oil
+- 1 tablespoon extra virgin olive oil

 - 1 envelope (2 ¼ teaspoons) rapid-rise or instant yeast